As women of spirit and faith,

 Our work together is grounded in simple yet revolutionary core values:

-o Circle principles – All of our interactions, meeting, events and offerings are done using
+• Circle principles – All of our interactions, meeting, events and offerings use circle process.

-WSF co-founders recently write in The Interfaith Observer
+As WSF co-founders wrote in The Interfaith Observer:

 It is not just women who are marginalized by the long reign of patriarchy on our planet.
 So much having to do with “the feminine” is also devalued and silenced in the dominant culture of values, language, spirituality, education, politics, leadership and power in which we have been living for many generations.
 It is the air we have been breathing for so long that we are often unconscious about the ways it has shaped and formed (or deformed) our own personal experiences and expectations.